Summary

 For product videos, you should embed them in the product page, near the add to cart button.
 Make sure you enable the autoplay feature on your video platform.
 People don’t naturally click on the “play” icon; that’s why Facebook put all of its videos in autoplay.

-Finally, regarding the physical format, go for popup videos or flyout ones (at the bottom side of the screen).
+Finally, regarding the physical format, go for pop-up videos or fly out ones (at the bottom side of the screen).
 These formats don’t overwhelm your website’s interface, and they engage visitors more than static videos embedded on your website’s pages.

 5 types of pre-recorded videos to use on your website

-Post-purchase Thank you Video
+Create Post-purchase Thank you Video

-Show your customers some love and make them feel like more than just a number with a short and sweet thank you message.
+Show your consumers some love and make them feel like more than just a number with a short and sweet thank you message.
 You can also reward their loyalty with special content embedded in the video or other types of incentives.
 Display this video on the confirmation page, just after the payment goes through.

 Add-to-cart / Checkout Incentive